the-caconym/TLDAdjustableDifficulty/README.md

 ### Disclaimer

+* **DO NOT** report bugs to Hinterland Studios if you use this mod; any bug you encounter may be due to the mod.

 * This is completely fan-made and I have **no affiliation** with Hinterland Studios whatsoever.

 * This mod is **experimental**; it should work but there is no guarantee it won't screw up your save somehow (though corrupting a save is highly unlikely).
 It's also very rough in terms of use (you need to edit an XML file).